Shagun812/YojnaBot/README.md

 > Built for **HackIndia AI Agents Hackathon 2026** | Adaptive Data Track

-YojnaBot is an AI agent that helps rural Indian citizens discover government schemes they qualify for — in their own language (Hindi, Tamil, Telugu).
+YojnaBot is an AI agent that helps rural Indian citizens discover government schemes they qualify for — in their own language (English, Hindi, Telugu, Bengali, Marathi).
 Powered by **Adaptive Data** by Adaption for a continuously improving, multilingual dataset.

 ---